wikipedia2vec/wikipedia2vec/examples/text_classification/README.md

 You can speed up the training by specifying *--use-gpu* option if your machine has a GPU.

-## Build Your Own Wikipedia2Vec Pretrained Embeddings / Entity Detector
+## Building Wikipedia2Vec Pretrained Embeddings and Entity Detector

-You can easily build your own Wikipedia2Vec pretrained embeddings and entity detector based on a Wikipedia dump file (*enwiki-DATE-pages-articles.xml.bz2*) available at [Wikimedia Downloads](https://dumps.wikimedia.org/enwiki/).
+You can easily build Wikipedia2Vec pretrained embeddings and entity detector used in the above experiment based on a Wikipedia dump file (*enwiki-DATE-pages-articles.xml.bz2*) available at [Wikimedia Downloads](https://dumps.wikimedia.org/enwiki/).

 **Train Wikipedia2Vec pretrained embeddings:**